Get Started with Git on Oracle Linux

 Date: Tue Oct 10 14:53:31 2023 +0000

-Add a new line to the first-commit.txt file
+Add a new line to file1.txt

 commit 3f7975a29652a602036ac3b5e0cf6745573c61d8